 A very quick and easy way to update a kitchen or bathroom is by swapping our hardware.
 Drawer pulls and cabinet handles are affordable and easy to remove and re-install.
 Be sure to research the dimensions and the placements of the holes for the screws so they match up with your current hardware, making the swap much easier.

 Install a programmable or smart thermostat.

-A DIY project that can save you money year-round, a programmable or smart thermostat allows you to set a daily schedule for the temperature of your home, saving you money while you're away or asleep by keeping the temperature cooler (or warmer in summer months) than during the day.
+A DIY project that can save you money year-round, a programmable or smart thermostat allows you to set a daily schedule for the temperature of your home, saving you money while you’re away or asleep by keeping the temperature cooler (or warmer in the summer months) than during the day.
 A smart thermostat takes that convenience even further by giving you control from your mobile device through an app.
-Create vacation modes, turn the heat higher from your car on your way home from work, keep it cooler for your pets while you are away, there are a lot of perks and options, making this a very worthwhile upgrade.
+Create vacation modes, turn the heat higher from your car on your way home from work, and keep it cooler for your pets while you are away, there are a lot of perks and options, making this a very worthwhile upgrade.

 Expected time: 15 minutes

 Expected cost: $200+